Israel passes laws to restrict the work of a UN agency that is a lifeline for Gaza

 The laws would go into effect 60 to 90 days after Israel’s Foreign Ministry notifies the U.N., according to the spokesperson of lawmaker Dan Illouz, one of the co-sponsors of one of the laws.

-With no end in sight to the war, officials in Gaza reported Monday that the death toll from the yearlong fighting surpassed 43,000.
-The Palestinian Health Ministry’s count does not distinguish between civilians and combatants but it says more than half of the dead are women and children.
+The death toll from more than a year of fighting has passed 43,000, officials in Gaza reported Monday.
+The Palestinian Health Ministry’s count does not distinguish between civilians and combatants but says more than half of the dead are women and children.

-The rising death toll comes as Israel refocuses its offensive on Gaza’s hard-hit north, including on a hospital where the military says militants were operating from.
+The rising death toll comes as Israel refocuses its offensive on Gaza’s hard-hit north, including on a hospital from where the military says militants were operating.

-Israeli forces raided the Kamal Adwan Hospital in northern Gaza on Friday.
+Israeli forces raided Kamal Adwan Hospital on Friday.
 An Israeli military official, speaking Monday on condition of anonymity in keeping with regulations, said there was heavy fighting around the hospital, though not inside it, and that weapons were found inside the facility.
 The military said Monday the raid had ended.

 Israel has raided several hospitals in Gaza over the course of the yearlong war, saying Hamas and other militants use them for military purposes.
 Palestinian medical officials deny those allegations and accuse the military of recklessly endangering civilians.